slmcmahon/ado-workitem-watcher/README.md

+About
+-

+This is a work in progress.
 For vscode, add the following launch.json to your .vscode folder:

 ```json
 {